joma74/acc-natours/docs/TestcafeScreenshot.md

 _2.1_ Overall point is that, inside your test, you have no access to the args of the run (the ones used in `runTestCafe`) or the configuration of the browser instance currently run.
 Examples where this would be beneficial

 - set viewport width and height (see chapter "How To Configure Browser Setup")
-- check that the configuration of the Browser Setup aligns to the related current browser instance
+- check that the configuration of the browser setup aligns to the related current browser instance
 - build a subdirectory for screenshots for each running browser instance

 _2.2_ Infos from the run - that is all about args, browser instance and current test are already orderly parsed and evaluated - are held in sync by testcafe and are expected to be properly unit tested.
 But these infos are not (officially) accessible for the end user, meaning effort of dabbling live code and source code and leads to overall bad practices(code duplication or reaching into not public API).